keithrlucier/proxmox-dm-health-check/Documentation.md

 The script performs real-time analysis, generates professional HTML reports with VM-specific health status, and delivers these reports via Mailjet email API.
 It includes a priority-based interactive cleanup mode for safe removal of problematic entries.

-## Critical Fixes in v32/v33
+## Critical Fixes in v32/v33/v34

-### Version 32: Fixed False Positive Duplicates
+### 🆕 Version 34: Fixed Tombstone Detection Logic (CRITICAL)
-**The Bug**: Script incorrectly identified different disks with the same number on different storage pools as duplicates.
+**The Bug**: Tombstone detection only compared VM ID + disk number, ignoring the storage pool.
+This caused FALSE POSITIVES when a VM legitimately had the same disk number on different storage pools.

 **Example of the bug**:
 - VM 119 has disk-0 on SSD-HA07 (EFI disk)
 - VM 119 has disk-0 on SSD-HA01 (data disk)
-- v31 would incorrectly flag these as duplicates!
+- v33 would incorrectly mark one as a tombstone!

-**The Fix**: Duplicate detection now includes storage pool in the comparison (VM:STORAGE:DISK instead of just VM:DISK)
+**The Fix**: Tombstone detection now properly compares all three fields: VM ID + Storage Pool + Disk Number

+**Additional v34 Improvements**:
+- Added support for `nvme` and `mpath` disk prefixes (newer Proxmox/Ceph configurations)
+- Improved storage pool name extraction to preserve legitimate "--" in pool names
+- Enhanced HTML/JSON escaping using Python when available for more reliable email delivery

 ### Version 33: Fixed Storage Pool Extraction
 **The Bug**: The regex failed to extract storage pool names, showing empty storage in duplicate detection.